Updated: Jan 29

 7. OUR REPORTING CAN BE SUBTLE

 As the old adage says, "A picture is worth a thousand words".
-When given a chance our camera sees things that may be contrary to what's being reported.
-While an event organizer will say, "We put procedures in place to ensure safety during this pandemic."
+When given a chance our camera sees things that may be contrary to what's being said in an interview.
+While an event organizer will say, "We put CDC procedures in place to ensure safety during this pandemic."
 Our video of the event said otherwise.

 6. WE LIKE DIVERSITY